kosofthe3rd/clutch_prep_ai/README.md

 1. Sign up at [Vapi Console](https://console.vapi.ai/)
 2. Create a new project
 3. Get your web token from the project settings
-4. Create a workflow for interview questions
+4. Create a workflow for interview questions OR create an assistant
-5. Add the token and workflow ID to your `.env.local` file
+5. Add the token and workflow ID/assistant ID to your `.env.local` file

+**Note:** The app will prioritize using the assistant ID if available, otherwise it will fall back to the workflow ID.

 ## Learn More